by Jo Lommen.

 you are the lucky owner of an Auto Graflex Junior Camera, you may want to take

-photos with it.
+collector.
 Besides some dust, dirt, dents and chips of paint on the outside

 of the housing, you will probably soon find out that the curtain shutter does

 not work smooth, or worse, not work at all.
 No wonder considering that the

 camera is more than 100 years old.
 Either the upper curtain